Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Animation with `Tiled=yes` now supports `CustomPalette`.
 - Attempted to avoid units from retaining previous orders (attack,grind,garrison,etc) after changing ownership (mind-control,abduction,etc).
 - Fixed buildings' `NaturalParticleSystem` being created for in-map pre-placed structures.
-- Fixed jumpjet units being unable to visually tilt or be flipped over on the ground if `TiltCrashJumpjet=no`.
+- Fixed jumpjet units being unable to visually tilt or be flipped if `TiltCrashJumpjet=no`.
 - Unlimited (more than 5) `AlternateFLH` entries for units.
 - Warheads spawning debris now use `MaxDebris` as an actual cap for number of debris to spawn instead of `MaxDebris` - 1.
  If both `Primary` and `Secondary` weapons can fire at air targets (projectile has `AA=true`), `Primary` can now be picked instead of always forcing `Secondary`.
 Also applies to `IsGattling=true`, with odd-numbered and even-numbered `WeaponX` slots instead of `Primary` and `Secondary`, respectively.